Where do I start to become eligible to join the Ontario market?

 Does iGaming Ontario manage a centralized player self-exclusion list for Operators?

 Currently, iGaming Ontario does not manage a centralized and coordinated self-exclusion program to allow players to exclude themselves from all online Operator platforms.
-Such a system will be implemented at a later date, and requirements will be developed in the coming months.
+Such a system will be implemented at a later date.

 Operators are required to have their own self-exclusion program that meets the requirements set out in the Registrar’s Standards for Internet Gaming.